 The world is a big, enormous place, and it’s a shame to not try and see at least a fraction of it.
-We give ourselves a variety of reasons not to travel with kids, but in the end it’s up to us to choose to accept those reasons or work to overcome them.
+We give ourselves a variety of reasons for not traveling with kids, but in the end it’s up to us to choose to accept those reasons or work to overcome them.

-We met so many families at the Family Adventure Summit who have found ways to overcome these reasons not to travel with kids.
+We met so many families at the Family Adventure Summit who have found ways to overcome these challenges of traveling with kids.
 It’s refreshing to know that family travel can be done, and that it is helping to create well-rounded and globally-minded kids.

-If you’re still on the fence about whether travel with kids is possible, all I can ask is this: What’s really keeping you from seeing the world with your kids?
+If you’re still on the fence about whether traveling with kids is possible, all I can ask is this: What’s really keeping you from seeing the world with your kids?